Handshake ends S.African "Tempest in a D-cup" race row

 A few days later, 20-year-old aspirant black model Tshidi Thamana responded with a Twitter post saying that if “all white people were killed”, blacks wouldn’t have to put up with racial abuse from the likes of dos Santos.

-She also referred to an anti-apartheid song called “Shoot the Boer (white farmer)” popularized by Julius Malema, until recently the radical leader of the youth wing of the ruling African National Congress.
+She also referred to an anti-apartheid song called “Shoot the Boer (white farmer)” popularised by Julius Malema, until recently the radical leader of the youth wing of the ruling African National Congress.

 Both comments sparked outrage on the Internet, in newspapers and on radio talk shows from public and politicians alike, while sponsors quickly ditched dos Santos.